Write More Pythonic Code

 Writing Cleaner Python Code With PyLint

-In this course you'll see how to install and set up the PyLint code linter tool.
+See how to install and set up the PyLint code linter tool.
 You'll learn why you should use code linters like PyLint, Flake8, PyFlakes, or other static analysis tools—and how they can help you write cleaner and more Pythonic code.

 Python Type Checking